 Love Dinner Recipes?
 Here’s More…

-If you tried this teriyaki chicken pineapple bowls recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried this pineapple chicken bowl recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 Equipment